Eco-Schools and Education Business Partnership

 (See Who's Listening)

-Your advisor will work with headteachers to develop a school Climate Action Plan tailored to your schools needs, which is required to be in place by 2025 as mandated by the government.
-They will provide guidance on reducing your emissions and outline the necessary steps, followed by connecting you with organisations who may be able to help fund new initiatives.
+Your advisor will work with headteachers/site managers to develop a school Climate Action Plan tailored to your school's needs.
+This will address the DfE Sustainability and Climate Change Strategy (2023), which suggests that by the end of 2025 all education settings should have a nominated climate lead and a clear Climate Action Plan in place They will provide guidance on reducing your emissions and outline the necessary steps, followed by connecting you with organisations who may be able to help fund new initiatives.

 To learn how Cornwall Council can help, please contact your Eco-Education Project Manager.